 |Gross Mass (with MADMEN payload)||8,816 kg|

 At a spaceport, bulk cargoes can be launched with huge mass drivers.
 People and cargo can also be boosted into orbit using laser launch systems.
 Both of these can be used as ground-to-space weapons powerful enough for a planetary fortress.
-The Launch Guard controls these installations [a] to ensure terrorist do not use them as impromptu terrorist weapons of mass destruction and [b] to repurpose them as weapons of mass destruction to wreck death and destruction on any suddenly appearing invading enemy spacecraft.
+The Launch Guard controls these installations [a] to ensure terrorist do not use them as impromptu terrorist weapons of mass destruction and [b] to repurpose them as weapons of mass destruction to wreak death and destruction on any invading enemy spacecraft that suddenly appear.

 If a spacecraft is on a collision course with something valuable or full of innocent bystanders (like the spaceport), or behaving erratically or suspiciously, the on-duty Launch Guard Range Safety officer will spring into action.
 They will trigger the off-course ship's integral self-destruct device or use surface-to-space weapons to blast it into smithereens.
 The range officer will have the agonizing task of weighing the lives on the ship with the lives at the projected impact point.